To provide a quality, developmentally appropriate educational program for 3-5 year olds and their families, within the D181 community.

 The early childhood program uses a curriculum aligned to the Illinois Early Learning Standards and D181 standards.
 Creative Curriculum Gold provides the framework for a play-based classroom, which is further enriched through the use of literacy based thematic units.
 Resources that support the curriculum include: Read It Once Again, Handwriting Without Tears (HWT), Jolly Phonics, and Promoting Alternative Thinking Strategies (PATHS).
 On a daily basis, students participate in large group, small group, and individualized instruction that is developed by the classroom teachers, Occupational Therapist (OT), Speech-Language Pathologist (SLP), and Social Worker (SW).
 In addition, students engage in activities of their choice that are designed to provide opportunities to explore their environment and foster creativity, while teachers scaffold their learning to higher levels.

 Preschool screenings are offered on a monthly basis for any child between the ages of three and five to identify children who may not be developing at expected rates and require special education services.
-If at any time a parent is concerned about their child's rate of development or is suspecting that their child may need special education services they should contact Lisa Halverson at 630-887-1330.
+If at any time a parent is concerned about their child's rate of development or is suspecting that their child may need special education services they should contact Adrienne Renwick at 630-887-1330 x225.
+Visit the District Calendar for the 2013-14 screening dates.